facebookresearch/audiocraft/docs/MUSICGEN_STYLE.md

 ## Usage

 1. You can play with MusicGen-Style by running the jupyter notebook at [`demos/musicgen_style_demo.ipynb`](../demos/musicgen_style_demo.ipynb) locally (if you have a GPU).
+2. You can use the gradio demo locally by running python -m demos.musicgen_style_app --share.
+3. You can play with MusicGen by running the jupyter notebook at demos/musicgen_style_demo.ipynb locally (if you have a GPU).

 ## API